 Injuries and Exercise

-Please note that exercises are not recommended while an injury is healing so if you have a sprained back, or any mechanical injury, please get it fixed before doing any more than walking or swimming, these two forms of exercise are fine with mild injuries – provided they do not increase pain, in which case more treatment is required before you can start even these.
+Please note that exercises are not recommended while an injury is healing, so if you have any mechanical injury, please get it fixed before doing any more than walking or swimming.
+These two forms of exercise are fine with mild injuries – provided they do not increase pain, in which case more treatment is required before you can start even these.
 A tip for healing an injury is to only walk half the time or distance that causes problems, if 10 miles hurts stick to 5 until you are healed!
 If 10 minutes hurts, stick to 5 and gradually increase by a minute a day until you reach 30-60 minutes which is ideal.

 Why exercise?
 9 good reasons!